 Location: Parker Road Fire Station, Camas, WA

-Participants: Tom Kelly (Vice President), Marie Tabata‐Callerame (Secretary), Janine Smith (Treasurer), Pat Lambert (Member at Large), Ron Boyce (Member at Large), Mark Guthrie (Member at Large), Marty Elzingre (Member at Large)
+Participants: Tom Kelly (President), Marie Tabata‐Callerame (Secretary), Janine Smith (Treasurer), Pat Lambert (Member at Large), Ron Boyce (Member at Large), Mark Guthrie (Member at Large), Marty Elzingre (Member at Large)

 Audience: Linda Harnish, Cindi Marrinan, Frank Haylett, Steve Bang, Dick James, Amy Higdon, Jim Patitucci

-The Vice President Tom Kelly called the meeting to order at approximately 7:08 PM, called roll and confirmed a quorum.
+The President Tom Kelly called the meeting to order at approximately 7:08 PM, called roll and confirmed a quorum.
 Proof of Notice was stated as by email to the Board Members, email to homeowners, posted on the website and Nextdoor.com.

 Tom welcomed the audience and announced that the homeowners would be given a few minutes at the beginning of the meeting for comments.

-Event Updates: The Richards sent us a thank you letter.
+Event Updates: The Richards sent us a thank you letter for the Helping Hands project.

 Approval of the Minutes: February and June 19 meeting minutes approval still pending.
 Janine made the motion to approve the October 23, 2017 board meeting minutes.
 Motion seconded and passed unanimously.